BIOLOGY 1102 - FOUNDATIONS OF BIOLOGY

 2. Score at least 40 percent on all three semester exams.

-3. Attend at least 75% of ALL lectures and attend at least 75% of the lectures covered for a particular exam.
+3. Attend at least 75% of ALL lectures and attend at least 75% of the lectures covered for the re-take exam.

-Note: If you skip more than 25% of the lecture classes without valid and documented reasons, you will not receive the Attendance/Participation bonus at the end of the semester and you cannot take the optional re-take exam at the end of the semester.
-The A/P bonus and Re-take exams are intended to help students who are working hard in the class.
-The A/P bonus is NOT intended for students who are struggling because of excessive and unexcused absences.
+Note: If you skip more than 25% of the lecture classes without valid and documented reasons, you will not receive the AP bonus at the end of the semester and you cannot take the optional re-take exam at the end of the semester.
+The AP bonus and Re-take exams are intended to help students who are working hard in the class.
+The AP bonus is NOT intended for students who are struggling because of unexcused absences, tardiness, or who are causing distractions in the class.

 Example Student Grade Calculation: